Larry Johannessen: Awards

 Johannessen's academic career produced a number of awards.
 From NCTE he won the 2006 Richard A. Meade award and the Edwin M. Hopkins Award.
 He was the recipient of the 2003 Illinois Association for Supervision and Curriculum Development Winn Research Award.
 Northern Illinois University named him the 2007 NIU Ally Award, presented to individuals who have done something positive for Lesbian, Gay, Bisexual, Transgender Community at NIU, and presented him with the College of Liberal Arts and Sciences 2005-06 Long-Term Merit/Critical Retention Award.
 In 1973 he was named the Outstanding Ohlone College English Student Award, and in 1990 was honored with an Ohlone College Outstanding Alumnus award.
 The Illinois Institute of Technology honored him with a Distinguished High School Teachers of the Chicago Area Award in 1981.

 Selected works

 Johannessen was a prolific author and presenter.
-His writing was published in a variety of journals, including English Journal, The Clearing House, Research in the Teaching of English, The Social Studies, and other journals.
-He was also the author, co-author, or co-editor of nine books published by Heinemann, NCTE, and Merrill, plus two textbooks on vocabulary study for Kendall/Hunt.
-His work fell into three general areas: teaching the literature of the Vietnam War, designing instruction using a structured process approach, and the experiences of beginning English teachers.
+His writing was published in English Journal, The Clearing House, Research in the Teaching of English, The Social Studies, and other journals.
+He was the author, co-author, or co-editor of nine books, plus two textbooks on vocabulary study.
 Many of these publications were coauthored with his wife, Elizabeth Kahn, and his close friend Tom McCann.